stellecodes/tp/docs/UserGuide.md

 ### Filtering by tags: `filter`

-Show students whose have any of the tags given.
+Show students who have any of the tags given.

 Format: `filter tag [MORE_TAGS]`